nehcgnak/CrackingMachineLearningInterview/README.md

-#### What is Gradient Decent?
+#### What is Gradient Descent?
 Difference between SGD and GD?
-        Gradient Descent is an iterative method to solve the optimization problem.
+        Gradient descent is an iterative method to solve the optimization problem.
 There is no concept of "epoch" or "batch" in classical gradient decent.
 The key of gradient decent are
         * Update the weights by the gradient direction.
         * The gradient is calculated precisely from all the data points.
         Stochastic Gradient Descent can be explained as: